jfalcou/eve/README.md

 [![Playlist by Denis Yaroshevskiy](http://img.youtube.com/vi/U1e_k8xmwR0/0.jpg)](https://www.youtube.com/playlist?list=PLYCMvilhmuPEM8DUvY6Wg_jaSFHpmlSBD)

-## Current status - Operationnal
+## Current status - Operational

-EVE is considered **operationnal**: it's usable, has a large feature sets for a sensible amount of instructions sets but it's possible some values or performances issues may still remain.
+EVE is considered **operational**: it's usable, has a large feature set for a sensible amount of instruction sets but it's possible some values or performance issues may still remain.
 Don't hesitate to report any funky code-gen or bad optimizations so we can deliver the best performance around.

-### Current roster of supported Instructions Sets
+### Current roster of supported Instruction Sets

 In term of SIMD extension sets, we actively supports (ie code is optimized and regularly tested) the following: